alteryx/featuretools/docs/source/guides/tuning_dfs.rst

     feature_matrix

-This feature matrix contains 1 categorical variables, ``MODE(sessions.device)``.
+This feature matrix contains 1 categorical variable, ``MODE(sessions.device)``.
 We can use the feature matrix and feature definitions to encode this categorical value.
 Featuretools offers functionality to apply one hot encoding to the output of DFS.

 .. ipython:: python